Posted on

 How it Works

-The Mobeye CM4100 responds to alarm triggers from the system output and also detects power failures.
-Utilising LTE-M with 2G fallback, it communicates with the Mobeye Internet Portal.
-Messages are swiftly forwarded to the control room as IP messages (SIA DC/09).
-A daily test message ensures constant communication.
+The Mobeye CM4100 connects to the alarm output of an existing system and also monitors power failures.
+Using LTE-M with 2G fallback, it communicates via the Mobeye Internet Portal, which forwards alarm data to the control room in SIA DC/09 format.
+A daily test message guarantees continuous communication.

-While the Mobeye SIM/portal service offers complimentary reporting to the ARC, users must independently arrange a control room account.
+While the Mobeye SIM and portal service include free reporting to the ARC, customers must arrange their own ARC account.

-1. Connect the CM4100 to the alarm output (relay) of the existing alarm system.
+1. Connect the CM4100 to the alarm output (relay) of the alarm system.

 3. Register the CM4100 on the Mobeye Internet Portal with the Mobeye SIM card.

-4. Provide Mobeye with the control room details: prom number, IP address/port numbers, and the meaning of the messages.
+4. Provide Mobeye with the ARC details: prom number, IP address/port numbers, and message codes.

-5. Mobeye configures the setup for the control room and sends a first test message.
+5. Mobeye completes the configuration and sends an initial test message.

-6. Create a test alarm locally, verify it at the control room, and then remove the system from testing.
+6. Trigger a test alarm locally, confirm with the control room, and then remove the system from test mode.

-7. All messages can also be sent to private contacts in parallel.
+Messages can also be sent to private contacts in parallel.
+Mobeye makes reporting your alarm system to a control room simple and reliable.